Jeremy Pruitt deceived us: Tennessee responds to NCAA notice of allegations

 The NCAA enforcement staff now has 60 days to reply to these responses.
 So the next phase of the case could come as late as January.

-If Tennessee beats Vanderbilt on Saturday, it will post a 10-win season for the first time since 2007 and remain in contention for a New Year's Six bowl.
+If UT beats Vanderbilt on Saturday, it will post a 10-win season for the first time since 2007 and remain in contention for a New Year's Six bowl.

 Plowman hired athletics director Danny White, who tabbed Heupel as football coach.
 In 2021, Heupel won the Steve Spurrier Award as the top first-year coach in college football with a roster that underwent self-imposed scholarship cuts.